Best Bourbon for Beginners

 3.71 out of 5 stars

-Knob Creek Small Batch Bourbon was first released in 1992 as part of the Jim Beam Small Batch Collection.
-It also had a 9 year age statement.
-But in 2016 the brand removed the age statement while still aiming to achieve the 9 year flavor profile.
-As of April 2020, the 9 year age statement has returned.
-The bourbon is still bottled at 100 proof.
+Knob Creek Small Batch Bourbon was first released in 1992 as part of the Jim Beam Small Batch Collection with a 9 year age statement.
+In 2016, the age statement was removed, though the brand aimed to maintain a similar flavor profile.
+It returned in April 2020 and has remained in place since.
+The bourbon is bottled at 100 proof.